Login

 Final Thoughts

-IPC certifications remain some of most recognized credentials in electronics manufacturing, inspection, cable & wire harness assembly, PCB acceptability, and electronic design.
+IPC certifications remain some of the most recognized credentials in electronics manufacturing, inspection, cable & wire harness assembly, PCB acceptability, and electronic design.

 Understanding exam structure ahead of time helps students: